RunestoneInteractive/RunestoneServer/source/SimplePythonData/simpledata.rst

      installing Python on your computer here.

    * `Topic 2: <http://interactivepython.org/courselib/static/diveintopython3/index.html>`_ Dive Into Python 3,
      this is an online textbook by Mark Pilgrim.
-If you've had some programming experience already this book takes you off the deep end with both feet.
+If you have already had some programming experience, this book takes you off the deep end with both feet.

 **Check your understanding**